Updated 12/24

 Driving for Employees

 Drivers for IDB employees are contractors with that specific employee.
 This means that all arrangements and payment are handled by the employee.
-IDB will reimburse employees for for hourly driver time and private mileage at the rate set forth in the Driver Procedures document.as outlined below.
+IDB will reimburse employees for hourly driver time and private mileage at the rate set forth in the Driver Procedures document.as outlined below.

 In order to drive for an IDB employee, a driver must submit their driver’s license to the accounting department for a state driving record check.
 If the driver does not pass the driving record check, information will be sent to the driver and the recommending staff person.
 If the driver passes the driving record check, the driver will be informed of this and the driver’s name will be added to the approved driver list.